A Deep Dive into Investing in an Extraction Lab Business

 Note on Operating at Maximum Efficiency: The above models assume that the model lab is operating at 100% efficiency and capacity with trained and experienced operators.
 Per Tennant, “In most cases we have seen, it does take some time to hit stride in production, and you can figure to initially operate in the 25-40% efficiency range.”

 Depending on the cost of input material and operational experience, the entire cost of the lab can be paid within a matter of days or weeks.
 For larger, higher volume extraction labs, the return on investment is equally as impressive.
 In any event, the return on investment is based entirely on the startup expenses, cost of input material, marketability of the end product produced, and operator experience.

-Note of Caution.
-The exceptionally prudent businessperson will add at least an additional 20-30% to the costs of the startup for packaging materials, peripheral lab items, initial employee salaries, marketing, travel, other and unforeseen expenses.
+Note of Caution: The exceptionally prudent businessperson will add at least an additional 20-30% to the costs of the startup for packaging materials, peripheral lab items, initial employee salaries, marketing, travel, and other and unforeseen expenses.
 It is always best to be overcapitalized than undercapitalized.
-Always assume your existing and would-be competitors are well financed.
+Always assume your existing and would-be competitors are well-financed.